snoopryan123/academic-kickstart/content/home/gambling.md

 active = true
 +++

-* Each week during the NFL season, Ryan Brill and Nick Miller make $50 worth of NFL bets on the [Bet, Sweat, and Forget Podcast.](/bsf/)

 * [Why You Shouldn't Buy Points for Super Bowl 2021.](/dont_buy_points/)

 * [Is Ryan Brill better at sports betting than a monkey?](/ryan_vs_monkey/)